Last updated: 1st May, 2024

-As a data scientist, understanding the nuances of various loss functions is critical for building effective machine learning models.
-Choosing the right loss function can significantly impact the performance of your model and determine how well it generalizes to unseen data.
-In this blog post, we will delve into two widely used loss functions: Mean Squared Error (MSE) and Cross Entropy Loss.
+As a data scientist, understanding the nuances of various cost functions is critical for building high-performance machine learning models.
+Choosing the right cost function can significantly impact the performance of your model and determine how well it generalizes to unseen data.
+In this blog post, we will delve into two widely used cost functions: Mean Squared Error (MSE) and Cross Entropy Loss.
 By comparing their properties, applications, and trade-offs, we aim to provide you with a solid foundation for selecting the most suitable loss function for your specific problem.

 In this post, you will be learning the difference between two common types of loss functions: Cross-Entropy Loss and Mean Squared Error (MSE) Loss, their respective advantages and disadvantages, and their applications in various machine learning tasks.
-These loss functions are used in machine learning for classification & regression tasks, respectively, to measure how well a model performs on unseen dataset.
-Whether you are a seasoned data scientist or just starting your journey in the field, mastering the concepts of Mean Squared Error and Cross Entropy Loss is crucial for achieving success in the rapidly evolving world of machine learning.
+These loss functions are used in machine learning for classification & regression tasks, respectively, to measure how well a model performs on an unseen dataset.

 What is Cross-Entropy Loss?

-Cross entropy loss, also known as log loss, is a widely-used loss function in machine learning, particularly for classification problems.
-It quantifies the difference between the predicted probability distribution and the actual or true distribution of the target classes.
+Cross entropy loss, also known as log loss, is a widely used loss function in machine learning, particularly for classification problems.
+It quantifies the difference between the predicted probability distribution and the true distribution of the target class.
 Cross entropy loss is often used when training models that output probability estimates, such as logistic regression and neural networks.

 The name “cross entropy” for the cross entropy loss function comes from its roots in information theory.
-In information theory, entropy measures the average amount of “surprise” or uncertainty in a probability distribution.
-Entropy is used to quantify the randomness or unpredictability of a given distribution.
-Cross entropy, on the other hand, quantifies the divergence between the two distributions.
+In information theory, entropy measures the average amount of randomness or “surprise” or uncertainty in a probability distribution.
+The higher the randomness or uncertainty in the probability distribution, the greater the entropy and vice-versa.
+The skewed probability distribution has a lower entropy than the uniform probability distribution.

-For both binary and multi-class classification problems, the main goal is to minimize the cross entropy loss, which in turn maximizes the likelihood of assigning the correct class labels to the input data points.
-An example of the usage of cross-entropy loss for multi-class classification problems is training the model using MNIST dataset.
+For both binary and multi-class classification problems, the main goal is to minimize the cross-entropy loss, which in turn maximizes the likelihood of assigning the correct class labels to the input data points.
+An example of the usage of cross-entropy loss for multi-class classification problems is training the model using the MNIST dataset.

 Cross entropy loss for binary classification problem